camillelamy/explainers/coop_reporting.md

 	1. If the response's **cross-origin embedder policy** *value* is *require-corp* or its *report only value* is *require-corp*, then return *same-origin-plus-coep*.
 	2. Otherwise, return *same-origin*.

 > This means that setting both HTTP headers "Cross-Origin-Opener-Policy-Report-Only=same-origin" and "Cross-Origin-Embedder-Policy-Report-Only=require-corp" will lead the document to have a report only COOP value of *same-origin-plus-coep*.
-We do this to help facilitate deployment of both COOP and COEP: if developers want to eventually have both, they do not need to chose which one should move out of report-only mode first.
+We do this to help facilitate deployment of both COOP and COEP: if developers want to eventually have both, they do not need to choose which one should move out of report-only mode first.

 ### Safe URLs for reporting